anu88/jobPortalApp/README.md

 JDK 8 and maven should be installed on your machine.
 For installing JDK 8 and maven please follow the hyperlinks.
 For building the application please follow the instructions as below:
 ```
 ```
-- Unzip the application and Navigate to folder ‘...\JobPortalApp’ in command prompt.
+- Download or clone the repository and Navigate to folder ‘...\JobPortalApp’ in command prompt.
 - Run ‘mvn clean install’ for building the application
 - After successful installation, it will create a target folder.
 ```